jlettvin/Greased-Grep/README.md

 * ubuntu linux 16.04 with kernel version 4.10.0-38
 * g++ version 7.1.0

+Through experiment (see [-{N}]) it became apparent that having more threads than cpu cores yields no advantage.
+This option should be deprecated.

 Contributors are welcome to port this to different systems and offer pushes for me to pull.